Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 ### <a id="differences-1x-2-real-reload"></a> Real Reload

-In Nagios / Icinga 1.x a daemon reload happens like this
+In Nagios / Icinga 1.x a daemon reload does the following:

 * receive reload signal SIGHUP
 * stop all events (checks, notifications, etc)